system76/docs/_articles/linux-terminal_for-beginners.md

 ---
 layout: article
-title: Linux Terminal for Beginners
+title: Linux Terminal Basics
 description: >
-  Using a Linux Terminal is faster and easier to update and install software.
-Learn simple ways to use the terminal to your advantage.
+  Linux offers users a lot of flexibility.
+There's always more than one way to complete a task, and the terminal is one of them.

 keywords:
   - Linux